 - Monitor the adequacy of the Company's internal control and financial reporting systems and practices to safeguard assets and to comply with applicable laws and regulations;

 - Monitor cybersecurity threats and available solutions and receive regular reports from the Company’s senior management on the adequacy of the Company’s defenses and responses to cyber risk and cybersecurity incidents;

 - Ascertain that appropriate policies and practices are in place for managing the identified risks faced by the enterprise;

-- Evaluate periodically the performance of the Chairman and Chief Executive Officer in the context of the Company's mission and performance metrics;
+- Evaluate periodically the performance of the Chief Executive Officer (CEO) in the context of the Company's mission and performance metrics;

 - Review and approve senior management's base and incentive compensation taking into account the business's performance gauged by factors such as its return on equity and growth of operating earnings;